MrGauz/VorishkaBot/README.md

 # VorishkaBot2.0

-> 🦺 This project is currently under construction.
-The stable version is available [here](https://github.com/MrGauz/VorishkaBot/tree/1.0).
+> ⚠️ Telegram has updated in-app sticker management capabilities rendering this bot pretty useless.
+The project is no longer active.

 ## Running the bot locally